ole1986/a3-admintoolkit/README.md

 - add ammo to inventory

 **Construction & Others**
-- NEW: Building persistence supported (since v1.4)
+- Building persistence supported (since v1.4)
 - Place buildings by using **Q, E for rotation**, **PAGEUP/PAGEDOWN and HOME/END for moving** the constructions
 - spawn additional "vehicle items" like Backpacks, GPS, Binocular, etc... (located in Other)